 - Name - The name of the case type, as you want it to appear for your clients and staff.

-- Note: You can optionally check the box to allow/disallow this case type from being used on your public case request form.
+- Note: You can optionally disallow this case type from being used on your public case request form under the Options section.

 - Tag - A two-character identifier that will help you quickly recognize this case type when you cannot see the name.
 You can insert this tag in your case number format, so it's easy to determine which type of case this at a glance.